5/14/2025

 Chief Executive Officer

-Thank you, Joe.
-And thank you everyone for joining us today.
+Thank you, Joe, and thank you everyone for joining us today.
 We entered our calendar year 2025 in our first quarter in very turbulent macroeconomics environment, which is full of uncertainties and to some extent still exists today.
 What was our focus during quarter number one in this fiscal year?
-Our focus was one, securing additional financing to allow us to focus on the growth of our bioprocessing business.
-And two, and just as important, was navigating the current uncertain environment that we have been facing over the past few months.
-Regarding number one, thank you to our unwavering support of our existing shareholders.
-We were able to successfully raise one and a half million dollars.
-And this enables us to continue the important development work of our new FBI DOTS multi-parameter sensor platform as we prepare for an important launch of our first in class optical pH sensor and high performance liquid injection system at the end of this year.
-Mr. Daniel Donadie will provide further detail on our efforts in a few minutes.
-Q1 2025 was a good quarter for Benchtop LED equipment, and this was despite all the challenges that we all know of.
-Our Gini brand products did well, with a notable shift towards US based customers versus overseas customers.
-We began shipping our first vivid workstation and we put out several units at key accounts, and this was for real world pill counting training data for our future AI enabled pill vivid counter, which will be a pioneer in the industry when we launch it in January 2026.
-For a bio processing business segment, our revenues came in quite low as we encountered headwinds and closing the deals.
-And this was due to disruptions in financing of small biotech startup customers, challenges in the academic markets due to government funding, particularly in the United States.
-Paraphylated uncertainties and the pharmacy sector and also the fact that since we are focusing on the mass cell culture market customers.
-The sale cycle just tends to be longer because the trial periods tend to take longer than our traditional microbial market customers.
-But as Mr. Donadie will point out, We are confident that we will be able to capitalize on a record number of leads and opportunities and close those deals in the latter part of the year.
-And this is expected to already start in our queue to as we see activity starting to to pick up.
-And with that, I thank you and I will turn it over to Daniel Donadie.
-Daniel.
+Our focus was, one, securing additional financing to allow us to focus on the growth of our bioprocessing business, and two, and just as important, was navigating the current uncertain environment that we have been facing over the past few months.
+Regarding number one, thank you to our unwavering support of our existing shareholders, we were able to successfully raise $1.5 million, and this enables us to continue the important development work of our new SBI DOTS multi-parameter sensor platform as we prepare for an important launch of our first-in-class optical pH sensor and high-performance liquid injection system at the end of this year.
+Mr. Daniel Donadio will provide further detail on our efforts in a few minutes.
+Q1 2025 was a good quarter for benchtop lab equipment, and this was despite all the challenges that we all know of.
+Our Genie brand products did well, with a notable shift towards U.S.-based customers versus overseas customers.
+We began shipping our first Vivid workstation. and we put out several units at key accounts, and this was for real-world pill counter training data for our future AI-enabled pill visit counter, which will be a pioneer in the industry when we launch it in January 2026.
+For our bioprocessing business segment, our revenues came in quite low as we encountered headwinds and closing the deals.
+And this was due to disruptions in financing of small biotech startup customers, challenges in the academic markets due to government funding, particularly in the United States, tariff-related uncertainties and the pharmaceutical sector, and also the fact that since we are focusing on the male cell culture market customers, the sales cycle just tends to be longer because the trial periods tend to take longer. than our traditional microbial market customers.
+But as Mr. Donadio will point out, we are confident that we will be able to capitalize on a record number of leads and opportunities and close those deals in the latter part of the year.
+And this is expected to already start in our Q2 as we see activity starting to pick up.
+And with that, I thank you.
+And I will turn it over to Daniel Donadie.
+Daniel?

 speaker